pathscale/xbrl-acra-upload/README.md

 # xbrl-acra-upload
-xbrl acra upload for osx.
+xbrl acra upload for osx or linux

 This tool is meant for IT Admin or those with a strong technical background.